ndlongvn/BioRED-NER-RE/README.md

 }
 ```
 ### Contact
-If you have any question, please contact us via [email](long.nd204580@sis.hust.edu.vn).
+If you have any question, please contact me via [email](long.nd204580@sis.hust.edu.vn).